-The organization has a fixed interest rate on accounts payable and long term debt.
+The long-term debt is at a fixed rate of interest and payments are based on the contractual requirements of the debt instrument.
 A change in market interest rates has no impact on cash flows required to service these debts.
 Consequently, the organization is not exposed to significant interest rate risk.